openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

 .. _Fuel Install Guide: http://docs.openstack.org/developer/fuel-docs/userdocs/fuel-install-guide.html

 #.
-Go to the Settings tab of the Fuel Web UI,
+Go to the Settings tab of the Fuel Web UI

-   scroll down to **Storage** section, select **Enable SwiftStack Swift Cluster Integration** checkbox and fill up all parameters.
+#.
+Scroll down to **Storage** section

+#.
+Select **Enable SwiftStack Swift Cluster Integration** checkbox and fill in the following parameters:

     #. **Enable TLS for Swift endpoints**:

-       This option will use HTTPS for Swift endpoints include public, admin and internal urls.
+       This option will use HTTPS for Swift endpoints including public, admin and internal urls.

     #. **Swift API IP Address** and **Swift API hostname**: